JosephKhai/how_to_use_git/README.md

 - git checkout feature_a (switch it back to your branch)
 - git merge feature_b (merge feature_b to your branch feature_a)

-Note: you can use Github Desktop or Visual Studio or Visual Studio Code interface.
-However I feel a bit easier solving merge conflict in the terminal.

 #How to undo your commit
 If you want to undo the last commit but keep the changes in your working directory (unstaged):